auralisx/wordpress-development-resources/README.md

 Everything related to building, running, and debugging WP projects.
 Best-in-class tools for local development, block building, debugging, testing.

 - [Create Block Theme](https://github.com/WordPress/create-block-theme): A WordPress plugin to create block themes.
+With FSE, using a boilerplate theme is not really necessary.
+You can use this plugin to create a block theme with ease that you can use as a starting point for your project.
+Block development is very actively moving forward and this plugin is a great way to get started.
 - [@wordpress/create-block](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/): An official tool for scaffolding a WordPress plugin that registers a block.
 It is largely inspired by create-react-app.
 - [@wordpress/scripts](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/): A collection of reusable scripts tailored for WordPress development.
 It is inspired by react-scripts and kcd-scripts.
 - [WordPress Playground](https://playground.wordpress.net): A browser-based instance for testing and developing WordPress projects.
 It is a platform that lets you run WordPress instantly on any device without a host.